mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 encountered is the precursor of an invasion or just a lost fragment of an earlier era.

 # T HE JUMP DRIVE

 The standard means of interstellar travel in the Third Imperium universe is the jump drive.
 This translates the vessel into an alternate place or state, a private pocket universe just for that ship.
 A jump is generally considered to take approximately 150–180 hours (roughly a week) and covers up to one parsec (a parsec is 3.27 light years) per jump number per week – i.e. a jump-3 ship can transit up to three parsecs (9.81 light years) in a week during a normal jump.

 A standard jump drive uses fuel equal to 10% of the tonnage of the vessel per parsec.
-Thus a 500-ton jump- 3 ship needs 50 tons of fuel per parsec and can jump one to three parsecs at a time.
+Thus a 500-ton jump-3 ship needs 50 tons of fuel per parsec and can jump one to three parsecs at a time.
 It is possible to carry fuel for multiple jumps but there are practical limits on how much of a ship can be given over to fuel tankage.

 Jump travel is not without its hazards.
-Even a well- maintained vessel on a known route can suffer a misjump.
+Even a well-maintained vessel on a known route can suffer a misjump.
 A minor misjump might shorten or lengthen the duration of the jump and/or change its direction and distance by a huge amount.
 More serious misjumps